ropensci/software-review/packaging_guide.md

 * `testthat` has a function `skip_on_cran()` that you can use to not run tests on CRAN.
 We recommend using this on all functions that are API calls since they are quite likely to fail on CRAN.
 These tests will still run on Travis.

+* Check the extent of your test coverage using

+* Even if your use [continuous integration](#ci), we recommend that you run tests locally prior to submitting your package, as some tests are often skipped.
+In addition, we recommend that prior to submitting your package, you use Gabor Csardi's [**goodpractice**](https://github.com/MangoTheCat/goodpractice/) package to check your package for likely sources of errors.

 ## <a href="#ver" name="ver"></a> Versioning